 4. Ensure all Special Program Students are provided quality Health and Physical Education by appropriate course placement, modification of instruction, assessments and grading.

-5. Promote and Implement Coordinated School Health by using Healthy & Wise and SPARKS/CATCH (K-8) and CIP goals (K-12)
+5. Promote and Implement Coordinated School Health by using Healthy Life Style Choices and SPARKS/CATCH (K-8)

-6. Increase the Use of Technology in Health and Physical Education classes (clickers, importing videos, student lead projects, heart rate monitors, pedometers, campus Wii System, Goggle docs group and ActiveLife Movement website, parent newsletters)
+6. Increase the Use of Technology in Health and Physical Education classes (clickers, importing videos, student lead projects, heart rate monitors, pedometers, Goggle docs group and ActiveLife Movement website, parent newsletters)

 Advantage Academy supports the health and physical education of ALL students.
 We encourage students to have an active lifestyle with moderate to vigorous physical activity daily.
 Physical Education is planned, sequential instruction created to develop motor skills, physical fitness, and sports skills.
 Through movement, students will experience opportunities to utilize decision making and problem solving skills as well as enhance mental, social, and emotional abilities.
 In order for Physical Education to be effective, it must include a variety of engaging activities, ongoing assessments, and use of technology.
 The importance of nutrition, hygiene, and healthy choices made at a personal and interpersonal level are encouraged each school year.